bitrise-io/devcenter/_articles/en/getting-started/index.md

 - builds
 - workflows
 description: 'Get started with Bitrise: sign up, add an app, start a build.
-Find out how to register webhooks, set up organizations, and learn the basics of Steps and Workflows.'
+Find out how to register webhooks, set up Workspaces, and learn the basics of Steps and Workflows.'
 menu:
   main: